sybil connolly

 I Have a Question

-- No size tag is present so please go by the measurements listed below
+- There is no size tag present because it is Couture.
+Please go by the measurements listed below.

 - Great condition.